We enjoy helping our students get internships that they are excited about. Our experienced Career Services staff can help you:

 Your full name should be in the subject line of any emails to Career Services staff.
 To make appointments, Public Policy Studies majors need to use Sanford Career Link.

 Donna assists our Master of Public Policy students in their job and internship searches and maintains our network of MPP alumni.

 Elise advises the undergraduate Public Policy majors who are completing their internship requirements.

-Carmella advises graduate and undergraduate students interested in global policy.
+Carmella advises graduate students interested in global policy.

 Undergraduate Internship Advisor